 Proof of Language Proficiency

 Attending lectures, participating in seminars, conducting a case study or writing a term paper: studying abroad successfully is only possible if you have the necessary language proficiency.
 This is why the University of Mannheim assesses whether students applying for a study place abroad have a sufficient command of the language of instruction used at the respective partner university.
 This is done through standardized proofs of language proficiency.
 The international partner universities also expect students to have a certain level of language proficiency in order for them to not be hindered in their studies.
-And some partner university have special requirements.
-We will gladly answer any questions about these.
+Some partner universities have specific requirements.

-What level of language proficiency do I need in general?
+Which level of language proficiency do I generally need?

-The primary purpose of studying abroad is not to learn the local language, but to participate successfully in a program of study at a university abroad.
-To be able to follow your courses from the beginning and without any major difficulties, you need to have a good command of the language of instruction (and not necessarily the language of the country.)
+The primary purpose of studying abroad is not to learn the local language, but to participate in a program of study at a university abroad.
+Therefore, advanced proficiency in the language of instruction is required in order to follow courses from the very beginning without major difficulties (knowledge of the official language is not necessarily required).

-To be able to successfully complete your period of study abroad and pass exams, a proficiency level of at least B2 is usually the minimum requirement.
-However, this may be differ depending on the partner university.
-So pleasecheck the requirements for all universities carefully – you will find them in the partner university database.
-If your level is lower than B2 for the language of instruction, please feel free to seek advice – particularly in the case of less frequently spoken languages such as Italian, it may still be possible to apply for some universities.
+To study successfully abroad and pass exams, B2 level proficiency is generally the minimum requirement.
+However, there may be exceptions.
+Please carefully check the language requirements for all of your preferred partner universities—you can find this information in the partner university database.
+If your proficiency in the language of instruction is below B2, feel free to contact us.
+In particular, for less commonly taught languages, such as Italian, it may still be possible to apply to some universities.

 How can I improve my language skills?